puppetlabs/puppet-docs/source/guides/platforms.markdown

 Windows
 -------
-    -   Windows (verison 2.6.0 and later)
+    -   Windows (version 2.6.0 and later)